rgyani/microservice-patterns/README.md

 ##### REST API
 REST stands for **REpresentational State Transfer**.
-It means when a RESTful API is called, the server will transfer to the client a representation of the state of the requested resource.
+It means when a RESTful API is called, the server will transfer to the client a representation of the state of the requested resource. <br>
 For example, when a developer calls Instagram API to fetch a specific user (the resource), the API will return the state of that user, including their name, the number of posts that user posted on Instagram so far, how many followers they have, and more.
-The representation of the state can be in a JSON format, or even XML or HTML format.
+The representation of the state can be in a JSON format, or even XML or HTML format.<br>
 _URL only decides the location.
 Headers (Accept and Content-Type, etc.) decide the representation.
 HTTP methods (GET/POST/PUT/DELETE) decide the state transfer._

-SOAP stands for "Simple Object Access Protocol,".
-Each SOAP message is contained in an "envelope" that includes a header and a body.
-The header may include the message ID and date the message was sent, while the body contains the actual message.
-It is based on XML.
+SOAP stands for **Simple Object Access Protocol**.<br> Each SOAP message is contained in an ***envelope*** that includes a header and a body.<br> The header may include the message ID and date the message was sent, while the body contains the actual message.<br>
+It is based on XML.<br>
 SOAP defines an envelope format and various rules for describing its contents.
 SOAP, WSDL and UDDI as one of the three foundation standards of web services.

-REST is the way HTTP should be used.
+REST is the way HTTP should be used.<br>
 Today we only use a tiny bit of the HTTP protocol's methods – namely GET and POST.
-The REST way to do it is to use all of the protocol's methods.
+The REST way to do it is to use all of the protocol's methods.<br>
 For example, REST dictates the usage of DELETE to erase a document (be it a file, state, etc.) behind a URI, whereas, with HTTP, you would misuse a GET or POST query like ...product/?delete_id=22.

-The main difference between SOAP and REST is the degree of coupling between client and server implementations.
+The main difference between SOAP and REST is the degree of coupling between client and server implementations. <br>
 * A SOAP client works like a custom desktop application, tightly coupled to the server.
 There's a rigid contract between the client and the server, and everything is expected to break if either side changes anything.
 You need constant updates following any change, but it's easier to ascertain if the contract is being followed.
-A REST client is more like a browser.
+* A REST client is more like a browser.
 It's a generic client that knows how to use a protocol and standardized methods, and an application has to fit inside that.
 You don't violate the protocol standards by creating extra methods, you leverage on the standard methods and create the actions with them on your media type.
 If done right, there's less coupling, and changes can be dealt with more gracefully.
 * A client is supposed to enter a REST service with zero knowledge of the API, except for the entry point and the media type.
-In SOAP, the client needs previous knowledge of everything it will be using, or it won't even begin the interaction.
+* In SOAP, the client needs previous knowledge of everything it will be using, or it won't even begin the interaction.
 Additionally, a REST client can be extended by code-on-demand supplied by the server itself, the classical example being JavaScript code used to drive the interaction with another service on the client-side.

 ##### gRPC
-gRPC is a binary message-based protocol, and this means you’re forced to take an API-first approach to service design.
-You define your gRPC APIs using a Protocol Buffers based IDL, which is Google’s language-neutral mechanism for serializing structured data.
+gRPC is a binary message-based protocol, and this means you’re forced to take an API-first approach to service design.<br> You define your gRPC APIs using a Protocol Buffers based IDL, which is Google’s language-neutral mechanism for serializing structured data.<br>
-You use the Protocol Buffer compiler to generate client-side stubs and server-side skeletons.
+You use the Protocol Buffer compiler to generate client-side stubs and server-side skeletons. <br>
-Clients and servers exchange binary messages in the Protocol Buffers format using HTTP/2.
+Clients and servers exchange binary messages in the Protocol Buffers format using HTTP/2.<br>
-A gRPC API consists of one or more services and request/response message definitions.
+A gRPC API consists of one or more services and request/response message definitions. <br>
-A service definition is analogous to a Java interface and is a collection of strongly typed methods.
+A service definition is analogous to a Java interface and is a collection of strongly typed methods.<br>
-As well as supporting simple request/response RPC, gRPC support streaming RPC.
-A server can reply with a stream of messages to the client.
-Alternatively, a client can send a stream of messages to the server.

 #### 3. How do we implement queries spanning data owned by multiple services.

 Since each microservices owns its own database, for implementing queries that need to retrieve data owned by multiple services, we use
 * API Composition
 * Command Query Responsibility Segregration (CQRS) pattern